So, how much do streamers make on Twitch? This article will show you an estimate of a Twitch streamer’s potential

 How Does Twitch Make Money?

 Twitch primarily makes money through advertising on Affiliate channels and revenue from bit sales and subscriptions.

 Can You Make a Living on Twitch?

 With dedication, correct branding, entertainment value, and a little luck, you can earn a living on Twitch.
 It isn’t as easy as turning on your computer and pressing the “Go Live” button.
-You have to find creative ways to grow your audience and work with sponsors.
+You must find creative ways to grow your audience and work with sponsors.